SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

 Observe that every split increases and every join decreases the number of buckets by one.
 Thus, after every split we join some other pair of buckets, which ensures there are always $k$ buckets (unless a change of $k$ is desired).
-The crux of the algorithm is in selecting which buckets to split and join, which we describe below.
+The crux of the algorithm lies in selecting which buckets to split and join, which we describe below.

 \paragraph{Protected thresholds and epochs.} After splitting a bucket, the estimated rank, and therefore the estimation error, at its right threshold stays the same.
 However, the error at the newly created threshold may be bigger, in the worst case by the size of the original bucket counter.
 If we repeatedly join and split the newly created buckets with their neighbors, we might let the error increase too much.
 With the small overhead of $k$ bits when processing the input, we show how to avoid too frequent splits and joins at a single location and prevent the associated error accumulation.
-To this end we introduce the notion of \emph{protected thresholds}.
+To this end, we introduce the notion of \emph{protected thresholds}.

 Specifically, we divide the input into \emph{epochs}.
-The first epoch has length $\Theta(k)$ and each successive epoch starting at time $t$ has length $0.25 \cdot t$.
+The first epoch has length $\Theta(k)$ and each successive epoch starting at time $t$ has length $0.25 \cdot t$ (we use in the analysis that the constant factor is at most $0.25$).
 When we split a bucket $(\tau_{i-1}, \tau_i]$, we mark all three thresholds $\tau_{i-1}, \tau'_i, \tau_i$ as protected, where $\tau'_i = (\tau_{i-1} + \tau_i)/2$ is the new threshold.
 We store a bit vector of length $k$, with the $i$-th bit set to 1 when the $i$-th threshold is protected.
 When a new epoch starts, we reset all thresholds to the default unprotected state by zeroing the bit vector.
-As specified later in Def.~\ref{def:joinableBuckets}, we never join buckets that have a protected threshold between them.
+As specified later in Definition~\ref{def:joinableBuckets}, we never join buckets that have a protected threshold between them.

 Note that we may still split a single bucket multiple times during one epoch, or even during one call of \consolidate, namely, if the bucket receives many new items.
-Similarly, a single bucket may be joined multiple times during one consolidation, but a combination of splitting and then joining is not allowed -- a bucket which was created by a split cannot be joined with another bucket in the same epoch.
+Similarly, a single bucket may be joined multiple times during one consolidation.
+However, a combination of splitting and then joining is not allowed -- a bucket which was created by a split cannot be joined with another bucket in the same epoch.

 \paragraph{Handling new minima and maxima.}